 - the capability to prevent or mitigate the consequences of accidents that could result in potential offsite exposures

-An emergency diesel generator is safety-related because, by providing backup power to safety-related equipment, it ensures the capability to shut down the reactor and maintain it there safely.
+An emergency diesel generator is safety-related because providing backup power to safety-related equipment ensures the capability to shut down the reactor and maintain it safely.

 Active and Passive Nuclear Safety

-Passive nuclear safety is a design approach, which is more or less in use in nuclear power plants.
-Passive safety systems are designed to accomplish safety functions without any active intervention on the part of the operator or electrical/electronic feedback in order to bring the reactor to a safe shutdown state, in the event of a particular type of emergency (usually overheating resulting from a loss of coolant or loss of coolant flow).
-These systems take advantages of natural forces or phenomena such as gravity, pressure differences or natural heat convection.
+Passive nuclear safety is a design approach that is more or less in use in nuclear power plants.
+Passive safety systems are designed to accomplish safety functions without any active intervention on the part of the operator or electrical/electronic feedback to bring the reactor to a safe shutdown state in the event of a particular type of emergency (usually overheating resulting from a loss of coolant or loss of coolant flow).
+These systems take advantage of natural forces or phenomena such as gravity, pressure differences, or natural heat convection.

-The primary design objectives of the advanced passive technology is to provide greatly simplified nuclear plant designs that meet or exceed the latest regulatory requirements and safety goals, while being economically competitive with other systems.
+The primary design objective of the advanced passive technology is to provide greatly simplified nuclear plant designs that meet or exceed the latest regulatory requirements and safety goals while being economically competitive with other systems.

 Passive safety systems include: passive safety injection, passive residual heat removal, and passive containment cooling.
-All of these systems have been designed to meet the NRC single-failure criteria and other recent criteria
+These systems have been designed to meet the NRC single-failure and other recent criteria.

-More recently, however, new reactor designs are making a more extensive use of passive safety features for a variety of purposes, for instance for core cooling during transients, design basis accident or even severe accidents or for containment cooling, with the claim that passive systems are highly reliable and reduce the cost associated with the installation and maintenance of systems requiring multiple trains of equipment requiring expensive pumps, motors and other equipment as well as redundant safety class power supplies.
+More recently, however, new reactor designs are making more extensive use of passive safety features for a variety of purposes, for instance, for core cooling during transients, design basis accidents or even severe accidents, or for containment cooling, with the claim that passive systems are highly reliable and reduce the cost associated with the installation and maintenance of systems requiring multiple trains of equipment requiring expensive pumps, motors, and other equipment as well as redundant safety class power supplies.

 Reactor Protection System

-The Reactor Protection System, RPS, is one of safety systems and provides the following functions:
+The Reactor Protection System, RPS, is one of the safety systems and provides the following functions: